CCG-CAS/CCG-CAS.github.io/protocols/QIAGEN QIAamp Micro Kit Protocol (tissue).md

 15. Centrifuge spin columns 1 min at 6,000 g (8,000 rpm).
 Discard flowthrough.
 16. Transfer the spin columns to new 2 mL collection tubes.
 17. Add 500 µL of AW2 Buffer (blue cap) to each of the spin columns without wetting the rim.
 18. Centrifuge 3 min at 20,000 g (14,000 rpm).
+Discard flowthrough.

+    {: .note }
     When removing the spin columns from the centrifuge, be careful not to let the flowthrough come into contact with the spin column.
 If this happens, spin for 15 sec at the same speed to dry the column again.
-Discard flowthrough.

 19. Transfer the spin columns to labeled, 2.0 mL screw-cap tubes.

     {: .caution }
     It is very important at this step that you transfer the correct spin column to the correct labeled 2.0 mL storage tube!
 Be sure tubes are labeled with your extraction ID and extraction date.